Beck Hole

-Beck Hole is a small valley village in the county of North Yorkshire, England.
+Beck Hole is a small valley-based village in the county of North Yorkshire, England.
 The village lies within the Goathland civil parish and the North York Moors national park.

-From 1974 to 2023 it was part of the Borough of Scarborough, it is now administered by the unitary North Yorkshire Council.
+From 1974 to 2023 it was part of the Borough of Scarborough.
+It is now administered by the unitary North Yorkshire Council.

 Geography and description

-Beck Hole is located at approximately 70 m above sea level in the North York Moors, in the valley of the Murk Esk River, a tributary of the River Esk.
+Beck Hole is located at approximately 70 m above sea level in the North York Moors, in the valley of the Murk Esk river, a tributary of the River Esk.
 The village is approximately 1.25 mi roughly north-west of Goathland and within the same civil parish.
-It is accessed by a road with very steep gradients on either side of the village.
+It is accessed by a road with very steep gradients on either side of the village, but the route of the former Whitby-to-Pickering railway offers an easier walking route.
 The North Yorkshire Moors Railway passes the village close by to the north.

-The majority of the structures in the village are listed, including several 18th century sandstone buildings: the Birch Hall Inn (cottages and with 19th century extension), Fir Tree farmhouse, Brookwood farmhouse (outbuildings to Fir Tree farm, now dwellings), 'The White House', and 'Old Woodbine'.
+The majority of the structures in the village are listed, including several 18th-century sandstone buildings: the Birch Hall Inn (cottages and with 19th century extension), Fir Tree farmhouse, Brookwood farmhouse (outbuildings to Fir Tree farm, now dwellings), 'The White House', and 'Old Woodbine'.
 Also listed are the 19th century stone bridge over the Ellerbeck, and the 19th century former public house, the 'Lord Nelson'.
 On the outskirts of the village are further historic buildings: the G.T.
 Andrews designed former railway building, 'Incline Cottage'; and 'Lins' a 17th-century longhouse.